Last Updated on September 21, 2021

 Dr. John Mendelson Explains the Side Effects of Naltrexone

 Dr. John Mendelson: It’s a pleasure being able to talk to people.
 I want to say, I’ve been reading many of the comments coming through the Sinclair Method Warriors group Facebook page.
 This is not directed to any one person’s comments.
 I’m not trying to give medical advice here, so I’m going to keep this very general.
-But a lot of people struggle with naltrexone.
-The drug is difficult for many, many patients.
+But some people struggle with naltrexone.
+The drug can be difficult for some patients.
 At Ria, about 10 percent of our patients just don’t tolerate it at all, and that’s due to side effects of naltrexone.
 And they don’t tolerate it at any dose.
 Even when we reduce it down to 12.5mg a day, they have intolerable side effects.

 At Ria, about 10 percent of our patients just don’t tolerate [naltrexone] at all, and that’s due to side effects.

-So my big point here is, I love the enthusiasm of the group.
-I love the fact that people share their knowledge.
-But not everyone is going to get a good response, and it’s not just because they didn’t give it a good effort.
+So my big point here is, while naltrexone works for many people, not everyone is going to get a good response, and it’s not just because they didn’t give it a good effort.
 It’s because their biology is different.
 And for those individuals, we do have medications that are effective and safe and can work well.
 You’ll need to work with your physicians on that—a good, knowledgeable physician.

 Some of us are willing to tolerate some medication side effects if we’re getting better as a result.
 If we take an antihistamine because we have allergies, and it’s sedating, it beats the heck out of sneezing continuously, right?